UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 - both vehicles are in the correct position
 - both intention values are correctly set

-If only one side is set, Vehicle-to-vehicle package transfer will not occur.
+If only one side is set, Vehicle-to-vehicle package transfer will not occur

 #### Vehicle-to-Vehicle Package Transfer Completion